SidonTheTroll/cave-of-ordeals/English/Literature/2-lost-spring.md

 ### 4. What forces conspire to keep the workers in the bangle industry of Firozabad in poverty?

 Many different groups work together to keep the workers in the bangle industry of Firozabad poor.
-These groups include people who lend money, middlemen who buy and sell goods, police officers, people who enforce rules, government workers, and politicians.
+These groups include people who lend money, middlemen who buy and sell goods, police officers, people who enforce rules, government workers and politicians.
 They all put a lot of pressure on the workers to ensure they stay poor.

 ### 5. How, in your opinion, can Mukesh realize his dream?